 Drug free workplace act

-Drug-Free Workplace Act
+Drug Free Workplace Act

 Approximately 58 Percent of Associations conduct drug and alcohol testing on both job applicants and current employees.
 The Omnibus Transportation Employee Testing Act of 1991 was passed from the Department of Transportation making drug testing a necessity for all DOT truck drivers.
-The Drug Free Workplace Act
+Drug Free Workplace Act

 The notion of workplace drug testing nevertheless can traced back to the start of the 20th century.
 In 1914, Henry Ford established a ”social division” whose primary task was to track their workers’ lifestyles and the ramifications of said lifestyles in their performance on the job.
 With a massive workforce of some 14,000 at any specific time, turnover at Ford was large.
 Big areas of concern were gambling and drinking.

 It was a far cry from the drug-free workplace programs.
 But the thought was thereby implementing his ”social division.
 Ford was able to decrease his workforce turnover from 360% in 1913 to 16 percent by 1915.
-The Drug Free Workplace Act
+Drug Free Workplace Act

 The coverage must explicitly state the prohibition of ”unlawful use, manufacture, dispensation, possession or distribution of a controlled substance” in the office as mandated by legislation.
 Disciplinary actions against policy violators must also clearly mentioned.